Azad77/backup_hashnode/clf7fybef000009mj92c44gne.md

 Are you looking for a step-by-step guide to packaging and publishing your Python projects on PyPI?
 Look no further!
 This comprehensive guide will walk you through everything you need to know, from organizing your files and creating a package to uploading it to PyPI for easy installation using pip.
 With clear instructions and helpful examples, you'll be able to share your Python projects with the world in no time.

 In this guide, a straightforward project called "smartrs" is utilized.
 However, you can substitute your name instead to generate a distinct package name that won't clash with packages uploaded by other individuals who are also following this tutorial.

+**Step 1: Organizing Your Project Files:**

 Make the subsequent arrangement of files and folders on your computer's storage device:

 ```python
 packaging/